 - Learned patterns of negative thinking

 These potential causes and risk factors may not provide clear answers to how to manage the depression.
-But they can provide insight and points of discussion and point to areas to explore or guide thinking and action.
+But they can provide insight and points of discussion as well as highlighting areas to explore to guide thinking and action.
 They illustrate how complex depression can be and why it’s not a personal failure.